Check Compensation

 Even though it may seem arbitrary, airlines have specific policies for dealing with downgrades.
 Usually, their decision is based on a combination of a passenger’s status as a frequent flyer, their seating class, and when they checked-in.

-So, if you were a frequent flyer with Delta, for example, and you bought a seat in first or business class, then chances are you wouldn’t be downgraded.
+So, if you were a frequent flyer with British Airways, for example, and you bought a seat in first or business class, then chances are you wouldn’t be downgraded.
 On the other hand, if you didn’t have status as a frequent flyer, booked a seat in business class and checked-in late, you might be bumped to coach if business class was oversold.

 How Airlines Prioritise Downgrades